lquesada/ComfyUI-Prompt-Combinator/README.md

 "🔢 Prompt Combinator Export Gallery" is a node that generates an .html gallery to navigate the output of Prompt Combinator (prompts vs. images)

+"🔢 Pick Random Prompt from Prompt Combinator" is a node that picks a single random prompt from a Prompt Combinator output

 See an example of gallery [here](https://lquesada.github.io/ComfyUI-Prompt-Combinator/example), also a gallery with all embedded in a single html [here](https://lquesada.github.io/ComfyUI-Prompt-Combinator/example_embedded).

 ## Simple example